 The basic disclaimer must state: "Paid for by committee name."
 Ballot measure and independent expenditure ads paid for by primarily formed committees must also list top two donors of \$50,000 or more and special committee name rules apply.
-All independent expenditure ads for or against a candidate must state that the ad was: "Not authorized by a candidate or a committee controlled by a candidate."
+All independent expenditure ads for or against a candidate must state: "This advertisement was not authorized or paid for by candidate for this office or a committee controlled by a candidate for this office."